 For convenience, the object being reused is called the inner object and the object making use of that inner object is the outer object.

 It is important to remember in both these mechanisms how the outer object appears to its clients.
 As far as the clients are concerned, both objects implement any interfaces to which the client can get a pointer.
-The client treats the outer object as a black box and therefore does not care, nor does it need to care, about the internal structure of the outer objectâ€”the client cares only about behavior.
+The client treats the outer object as an opaque box and therefore does not care, nor does it need to care, about the internal structure of the outer objectâ€”the client cares only about behavior.

 For more information, see the following topics: